edysfy/Group_website/sysImp.md

 After having drafted up some ideas and established everyone's academic backgrounds, we decided what project roles we would each be best suited to.
 Although we didn't intend to begin developing the software until later on, we decided it best we know roughly what area to start doing some preliminary research into.

+## Sprint 1: Create first draft of idea + set up CI infrastructure
+- finalize idea
+- set up continuous integration tools + set up repo with angular boilerplate (no map yet)
+- first draft of how website will look + paper prototype + conduct survey (should login bar pull in from side ect..)

+## Sprint 2: Work on feedback + find suitable API
+- review feedback from paper prototyping survey (eg: decide that log in bar should go from side)
+- begin working on boilerplate
+- decide on API required and add to site (list some other map api other than mapbox and why we chose mapbox?)
+- mapbox comes with dummy earthquake data, originally we decided to use this as demonstrated heatmap nicely

+## Sprint 3: Serve dummy data from directly from API to frontend + set up data model:

+- more paper prototyping + getting user feedback (add description, some people said unclear what function of site is)
+- Set up site so dummy data is served through API route + Add linking to front end + making sure data model working in front end
+- build Data Model (user, post) + set up mongo schemas

+## Sprint 4: Set up mongoDB and import dummy data + user authentification

+- set up so dummy data is stored in mongoDB + user posts add to this
+- after this decided to actually scrap the dummy data and instead populate with our own data
+- set up user authentication link to DB
+- changed colour scheme advice from lecturers

+## Sprint 5 Users enter more details + can filter by them:

+- users now enter age, gender and can now can be filtered by this (posts linked to user accounts)
+- at this stage almost feel website is complete. one last survey for UX
+- feedback says icons unclear, alter icons to have names
+- users now have to log in to be able to filter results, encourages posting and engaging with site
+- Write up

 <a name="uxdesign"></a>
 ## UX Design